rifflearning/business-analytics/README.md

 ```
 make restore
 ```
-Once the make-up command has completed (about 2-3 minutes), run this command.
+Once the `make up` command has completed (about 2-3 minutes), run this command.
 It will restore databases from all .sql files in the folder ./database-backups

 ```
 make up-detach
 ```
 This command will create the mysql and metabase containers in detached mode (no logs).
-This is useful once you have ran the 'make restore' command in a previous session, and are just creating the containers again.
+This is useful once you have run the `make restore` command in a previous session, and are just creating the containers again.

 ```
 make down